 Jalview was originally developed for the analysis of protein sequences, but now includes some specific features for working with nucleic acid sequences and alignments.
-Nucleotide sequences and alignments are recognised based on the presence the nucleotide symbols [ACGT] of greater than 85% in the sequences.
+Nucleotide sequences and alignments are recognised based on the presence of nucleotide symbols [ACGT] in greater than 85% of the sequences.
 Built in codon-translation tables can be used to translate ORFs into peptides for further analysis.
 EMBL records retrieved via the sequence fetcher (see Section 1.4.5) are also parsed in order to identify codon regions and extract peptide products.
-Furthermore, Jalview records mappings between protein sequences that are derived from regions of a nucleotide sequence.
-Mappings are used to to transfer annotation between nucleic acid and protein sequences, and to dynamically highlight regions in one sequence that correspond to the position of the mouse pointer in another.
+Furthermore, Jalview records mappings between protein sequences that are derived from regions of a nucleotide sequences, and to dynamically highlight regions in one sequence that correspond to the position of the mouse pointer in another.